discordjs/guide/guide/command-handling/README.md

 :::

 ::: tip
 If you need to access your client instance from inside one of your command files, you can access it via `message.client`.
-If you need to access things such as external files or modules, you should re-require them at the top of the file.
+If you need to access external files, modules, etc., you should re-require them at the top of the file.
 :::

 ## Dynamically reading command files